 Patek Philippe decided to feature a horizontal relief on the dial, giving it a sportier, maritime touch as opposed to a classic guilloche.
 The luminescent baton indices contributed to the watch's sporty look, as did the luminous hands for the hours and minutes.

 In 1998, Patek Philippe reissued the large Nautilus.
-The watch with reference number 3710/1A had a power reserve beneath 12 o'clock and Roman numeral hour markers.
+The watch with reference number 3710/1A had a power reserve below 12 o'clock and Roman numeral hour markers.
 In the mid-2000s, this model was also available in 18-karat white gold with a sapphire glass back.
 Another new watch was the most intricate version of the Nautilus to date.
-It featured a date-by-hand display, power reserve display, and moon phase display.
+It featured a pointer date, power reserve display, and moon phase display.
 The caliber 240 PS IRM C LU powered the watch.
-Today, these complicated watches are amongst the most sought-after collector's watches.
+Today, these complicated watches are among the most sought-after collector's items.
 They have the reference number 3712/1A.

-The current stainless steel version has reference number 5711.
-The three-hand watch, like the Jumbo, has a date display at three o'clock.
-However, unlike the first generation, the case diameter is only 40 mm.
+The current stainless steel version has the reference number 5711.
+This three-hand watch, like the Jumbo, has a date display at 3 o'clock.
 You have the choice between black-blue or silver-white coloring, and the watch is powered by the automatic caliber 324 S C. With a thickness of 3.3 mm, it's incredibly flat and allows for an altogether sleek design.
 The caliber is made of 213 individual pieces and runs at a frequency of 28,800 alternations per hour.

 Patek Philippe has more than 175 years of history to look back on.
 Together with Franciszek Czapek, Antoni Norbert de Patek founded the company Patek, Czapek & Cie. in 1839.
 Today, Patek Philippe is the last family-owned watch manufacturer in Geneva.
 It is also one of the most exquisite and famous watch manufacturers in the world .